Bassman2/UsbMonitor/README.md

 # UsbMonitor
-Common project WpfUsbMonitor and FormsUsbMonitor
+Common project for WpfUsbMonitor and FormsUsbMonitor

 # WpfUsbMonitor
 WPF USB Monitor to detect if a USB device is plugged in or out